 An understanding of the interaction of components on both the supply and demand side is essential to a successful audit.
 System issues are addressed by answering the following questions:

 - What is the appropriate level of air treatment for proper operation of the equipment?

 - How large are the leaks and where are they located?
 What is the most appropriate leak management program?

 - Is the system operating at excessive pressures?
 What is the lowest possible pressure level required to operate production equipment effectively?

 - What is the chemical analysis of the cooling water?
 Is a treatment for hardness needed to avoid fouling of cooling surfaces?

 - What are the potential applications for heat recovered from the compressed air system?
 How much energy will this save?

-More detailed analysis of the system may be recommended if a system is poorly designed, in unsatisfactory operating condition or in need of substantial retrofit.
-Some auditors also prepare a detailed systems flow diagram, as well as a financial evaluation of retrofit costs.
+More detailed analysis may be recommended if a system is poorly designed, in unsatisfactory operating condition or in need of substantial retrofit.
+Some auditors will prepare detailed system flow diagrams, as well as a financial evaluation of retrofit costs.